anandijain/cas3.rs/README.md

 * having x_Head infix syntax would be really nice
 * being able to paste in multiple expressions and have them all evaluate
 * list operations
-* make factorial and fib / recursive functions work (depends on numerics)
 * id really like to make trace work but idk how
 * make pattern matching for __ (BlankSequence) and ___ (BlankNullSequence)
 * need a ClearAll